DoFn/array-chess/README.md

-This is my first independent coding project.

-This program is written in C and allows the user to play a simple game of chess with another person in the terminal.
+A program that allows the user to play a simple game of chess with another person in the terminal.